mustafaacikyol/mustafaacikyol/README.md

 # Hi I'am Mustafa 👋

 I studied and worked as a Full Stack Developer.
-Currently I study on AI, data science and machine learning.
+Nowadays I study on Machine Learning.
+I am enthusiast to contribute to solving real world problems using Artificial Intelligence.

 ## My Accounts